Trevbytes/HEMA-club/README.md

-# HEMA Club
+# Iron Forged HEMA Club

 This project is to promote a mock HEMA (Historical European Martial Arts) club.
 The webpage will serve both potiental members and current members.
-The overall goal of this website is to promote HEMA intrest and provide information about the club.
+The overall goal of this website is to promote HEMA interest and provide information about the club.

 ## UX